chengdada123/Proxmox-VE-for-WHMCS/README.md

 2. You must use different Subdomains on the 1x Domain Name, for the cookie (anti-CSRF).
 3. If your Domain Name has a 2-part TLD (ie. co.uk) then you will need to fork & amend `novnc_router.php` - ideally we/someone will optimise this down the track.
 4. You must configure a VNC Secret in the Module Settings, after creating it in PVE.
 5. You must have a stable and "relatively" static IPv4 fixed/routed WAN address for each PVE host. **CGNAT, Cellular & other "fast DHCP" style configurations cannot be worked with due to a variety of external network issues.** We will not support anything except a perfectly-configured `pvewhmcs`.
+Thank you!

 ## 🌐 3.
 Networking: IPv4 Pools, IPv6, vmbr/SDN